daffinity/nodemailer-s3-transport/README.md

-# Pickup transport module for Nodemailer
+# S3 Transport for Nodemailer

 Applies for Nodemailer v1.x and not for v0.x where transports are built-in.